Arnaldo Forlani: Secretary of Christian Democracy

-When Mariano Rumor became Prime Minister in December 1968, he appointed Forlani as Minister of Public Shares and in August 1969 he became Minister for the Relations with the United Nations, in the Rumor's second cabinet.

-In September 1969, in San Ginesio he stipulated, together with Ciriaco de Mita, the "Pact of San Ginesio" to lead the Christian Democracy party, which materialized when two months later, on 9 November 1969, Forlani became Secretary of the DC and De Mita, its vice-secretary.
-Forlani assumed the leadership of the party in a moment of social instability provoked by the mobilizations in the universities and factories, for which he drafted the Preambolo, to ask the Italian Socialist Party to be part of a center-left government in order to break all relations with the communists in the municipal administrations and the trade unions.
+In December 1968, Rumor became Prime Minister of Italy and appointed Forlani as Minister of Public Shares.
+In August 1969, he became Minister for the Relations with the United Nations in the second Rumor government.
+In September 1969, in San Ginesio he stipulated, together with Ciriaco de Mita, the "Pact of San Ginesio" to lead the DC, which materialised when two months later, on 9 November 1969, Forlani became secretary of the DC and De Mita, its vice-secretary.
+Forlani assumed the leadership of the party in a moment of social instability provoked by the mobilizations in the universities and factories, for which he drafted the Preambolo, to ask the Italian Socialist Party (PSI) to be part of a center-left government in order to break all relations with the Italian Communist Party (PCI) in the municipal administrations and the trade unions.

-The DC's comfortable victory in the regional elections of 1970, with 37% of the vote nationwide and victory in all regions except three, did not allow Forlani to achieve that DC's candidate for the presidential elections the following year, Amintore Fanfani, gain enough confidence of the Chamber of Deputies.
-Forlani's second candidate was Aldo Moro, but also this nomination was rejected by the Parliament.
-At the end, the DC proposed Giovanni Leone, former prime minister and long-time president of the Chamber of Deputies, who was elected with the support of the neo-fascist Social Movement.
+The DC's comfortable victory in the 1970 Italian regional elections, with 37% of the vote nationwide and victory in all regions except three, did not allow Forlani to achieve that DC's candidate for the 1971 Italian presidential election.
+His former mentor Fanfani gained enough confidence of the Chamber of Deputies.
+Forlani's second candidate was Aldo Moro, but this nomination was rejected by the Italian Parliament.
+At the end, the DC proposed Giovanni Leone, former prime minister and long-time president of the Chamber of Deputies, who was elected with the support of the neo-fascist Italian Social Movement.

-In the snap general elections of 1972, which took place on 7 May, the advance of the right in the country was stopped, remaining stable with around 38% of the votes.

-His former mentor, Amintore Fanfani, succeeded Forlani as secretary of the DC in the 1973 party's Congress.

-Three years later, in 1976, Forlani tried to regain the party's secretariat as representative of the moderate internal current against the pacts with the Communist Party, but was defeated by Benigno Zaccagnini, who represented the more left-wing bloc.
+In the 1972 Italian general election, which took place on 7 May, the advance of the right in the country was stopped, remaining stable with around 38% of the votes.
+Fanfani succeeded Forlani as secretary of the DC in the 1973 party congress.
+In 1976, Forlani tried to regain the party's secretariat as representative of the moderate internal current against the pacts with the PCI, but was defeated by Benigno Zaccagnini, who represented the more left-wing bloc.

 Member of the government

 Between 1974 and 1976, Forlani was Minister of Defence.

-When the Republicans left Moro's cabinet in 1976, no possibilities of a new government remained, and an early vote was called.
-After the election, which saw a great success of the Communist Party, Andreotti became the new prime minister and Forlani was appointed Minister of Foreign Affairs.

-The reasons of this important nomination were firstly the necessity to recover a climate of unity in the party after the congressional divisions and secondly the opportunity, in a world still marked by the Cold War, to allocate foreign policy to a clearly anti-communist personality, as Forlani was, able to calm the European and U.S.

-partners.
-During his ministry, Forlani strongly supported the European integration process, and the adhesion of Portugal to the European Economic Community.
+When the Italian Republican Party (PRI) left Moro's cabinet in 1976, no possibilities of a new government remained, and an early vote was called.
+After the election, which saw a great success of the PCI, Giulio Andreotti became the new prime minister and Forlani was appointed Minister of Foreign Affairs.
+The reasons of this important nomination were firstly the necessity to recover a climate of unity in the party after the congressional divisions and secondly the opportunity, in a world still marked by the Cold War, to allocate foreign policy to a clearly anti-communist personality, as Forlani was, able to calm the European and US partners.
+During his ministry, Forlani strongly supported the European integration process and the adhesion of Portugal to the European Economic Community.